elifesciences-publications/Liu_et_al_2018_eLife/README.md

 # Protein Binding and Colocalization Analysis for Confocal Live Cell Imaging
 This is a step-by-step guide for performing analysis on acqruied confocal images for live cells.
-The images for the colocalization analysis was acqruied using the Opera Phenix.
+The images for the colocalization analysis were acqruied using the Opera Phenix.
 A multi-channel spinning disk confocal instrument.
 The images for FLIM-FRET experiment were acquired using The ISS Alb confocal FLIM Microscope.

 ![Instance Segmentation Sample](assets/street.png)